 Start by analysing which parts can be easily transferred to cloud as these can be the foundation of your hybrid solution.
 The migration process itself should also be divided into stages with the infrastructure being recreated and set up using AWS or Microsoft Azure.
 It can be then filled with data as you move closer to the final migration phase.

 Going hybrid before going entirely serverless is also a good way to test and optimise your digital product.
 With a lighter, serverless infrastructure you will also be switch on and off any parts of the applications that are not needed all the time.
 Once again, it’s a solution that will help you limit your spending.

 With a cloud-based product, it will also be easier for your remote teams to collaborate on any maintenance or DevOps projects.
 And if you need to outsource some of these tasks, you can share any repositories and databases with a group of outsourced specialists.

 Invest in Quality Assurance

 Testing and ensuring the quality of the code is the most crucial part of your software development process.
 In reality, that’s not always the case.
-When you reorganise your processes take the time to check quality of your code.
+When you reorganise your processes take the time to check the quality of your code.